jeremybatesDC/vueGridBaseballCard/README.md

 - back color picker -- how can i get the whole card to show?
 Really want to see bottom of card when choosing color -- (wait -- when color picker is open, can the controls hide?? oooh....)
-  -- back -- use variable font to achieve smaller text with 16px

 - can we switch the order of the text lines for each layout?
 That might be easier than giving user custom number of cols per row (lower interaction cost)